Chapter 1: A Low Standing Some-None

 Be limited[16],” he muttered under his breath.

-Having put his precautions in place, the youth thrust his face across the table towards his listener, who suddenly looked out of his depths.
+Having put his precautions in place, the youth thrust his face across the table towards his interrogator, who suddenly looked out of his depths.

 “Before you think I belong to any faction, let me tell you that I don’t.
-I belong to no one but myself.
+I belong to none but myself.
 Whether you believe it or not is up to you,” he whispered.
-“What you must believe though is that you are going to get into trouble very soon.
-It has not been long since I was sure of this information myself.
-I can also explain why I know this, but you wouldn't believe me.
-To you, I’m just a stranger who has nothing to do with you.
-I’m not sure if even this warning will do you any good.
+“What you must believe though is this – you’ll get into trouble very soon.
+How d’you think I know all this?
+I can explain, but I don’t have the time to convince you.
+Who am I to you other than a stranger you found suspicious?
+A…... what’d you call me?
+Oh yeah, a delusional guard.

-There’s a lot more I want to talk about, but we can do that later.
-For now, let me just keep you assured – when you run into trouble, I’ll help you out.
-I told you that I want to be the Kraturr so that you know what my intentions are.
+There’s a lot I want to talk about, but we can do that later.
+For now, just remember my warning.
+And let me also keep you assured – when you run into trouble, I’ll help you out.
+I told you that I want to be the Kraturr at first so that you know what kind of a person I am.
 I have no trouble fighting.
-So, I’ll be your xamos when the time comes.
-There will be a time when you need one.
+So, I’ll be your xamos[17] when the time comes.
+There’ll definitely be a time when you need one.
 Until then, I’ll be waiting around in the city.”

 “Who put you up to this?”
 Rraos’ cracking voice was louder than he intended.
 “Do you think this is funny?”